Peiiii/composite-kit/docs/publishing-guide.md

 git push origin v<version>
 ```

-2. Update the changelog in `CHANGELOG.md`
+2. Update the changelog in `CHANGELOG.md`:
+   - Add release date
+   - List all changes
+   - Include migration notes if needed

 3. Push changes to the repository:
 ```bash
 git push origin main
 ```

+4. Create a GitHub release:
+   - Use the tag as the release name
+   - Copy changelog content
+   - Add any additional release notes

 ## Package Structure